 Is Salvage Value Always Taken into Account?

 Not all jurisdictions specifically recognize or allow for the salvage value of the site materials in the calculation of decommissioning costs and the determination of the required financial security amount.
 When salvage value is disallowed or allowed at less than 100%, it’s usually because of concerns about fluctuating market prices for salvaged materials or changes in technology that can change the net cost of decommissioning a solar generating facility.
-Many jurisdictions simply want the certainty around full financial security provided up front, so they may/may not put much value on the salvage price.

 What About a Solar Decommissioning Bond?